WoutDLN/rp4if/md/00-commandlinecheatsheet.md

 Urges the terminal to not ask your permission for any sub-tasks it needs to perform – such as copying or removing [subdirectories and their contents with](#-r) `-r`.

-.note[**CAREFUL:** By using the shell, you are bypassing your system's GUI, which means that the files and directories you delete will no longer be recoverably through your system's trash folder!
+.warning[**CAREFUL:** By using the shell, you are bypassing your system's GUI, which means that the files and directories you delete will no longer be recoverably through your system's trash folder!

 **USE WITH CAUTION!** This gives you the power to remove your entire hard drive with a single command!]